YAZ64MT/GlobalObjects/README.md

 This can be used to draw objects in places that they are not normally loaded.

-API is currently unstable and may change between updates.

 ### Usage

 Add [this header file](https://github.com/Neirn/Z64Recomp_GlobalObjects/blob/main/include/globalobjects_api.h) to your mod's includes and the mod to your dependencies in your toml: